 Personal trainers may also recommend massage therapy to their clients because improved joint flexibility, enhanced circulation, and a reduction in muscle spasms are among its advantageous effects.
 Athletes can benefit from massage for the same reasons, while the relaxing and softening of the muscles post-exercise is indispensable to any professional or amateur sports player who needs to recover before undertaking preparation for their next competition or event.
 Massage is also effective in this regard as a preventative treatment, for it can warn-off next-day muscle stiffness when completed shortly after exercise.

-Schedule a complimentary consultation with Midland Chiropractic to learn the how our massage therapy services can help you and your goals.
+Schedule an appointment with Midland Chiropractic to learn the how our massage therapy services can help you and your goals.
 Call today.

 Samantha grew up in Bay City, shortly after graduating from high school, she moved to Colorado.
 After working and attending school for a little more than a year, she returned to the Bay City area to pursue a career in massage therapy.
 Samantha graduated as a Certified Massage Therapist from the Flint Institute of Massage Therapy in December of 2009.
 She has always had a strong interest for learning and studying how the human body works, as well as having a strong passion for helping people.
 Being able to do that through her work as a massage therapist has been very gratifying.